 - Move Your Body Daily

 In order to maximize mental wellbeing, prioritize physical wellness and care.
 During the day, make a conscious effort to move every hour to prevent from being sedentary for extended periods of time.
 Also, be sure to make time to go for walks when it is safe to do so.
-If leaving your home is challenging, make time to move indoors and practice stretching, yoga and simple at home exercises (there are several options available online) (Top 10 At-Home Exercises to Keep you Moving) to encourage healthy blood flow and a brain break from starting a screen all day.
+If leaving your home is challenging, make time to move indoors and practice stretching, yoga and simple at home exercises (there are several options available online) (to encourage healthy blood flow and a brain break from starting a screen all day.
 Regular, daily physical activity is proven to reduce stress, enhance your mood and boost the immune system.

 - Sleep and Rest